KrishnaChaitanya16/Vitalia/README.md

 - **Health Record Management**: Access, update, and securely store health records using the **Google Healthcare API**.
 - **AI Chatbot - VitalAI**: Interact with **VitalAI**, an AI-powered medical chatbot built using **Gemini**, to get medical advice and information.
 - **Prescription and Bill Tracking**: Upload prescriptions and bills to keep track of them and manage your health records.
+- **Find donor** : Locate nearby blood donors who are willing to donate blood, using a donor lookup feature integrated with the app.
+Users can contact donors directly for assistance in case of medical emergencies.

 ---